tomakk/bluechip-forecasting/README.md

 ## Contact

-For questions about this research, please contact: [email address]
+For questions about this research, please contact: ktomak@mindspaceai.nl

 ---